Koha backup is not only a technical task. It is the safety plan for your library system.

 Restart Services After Restore

-After schema upgrade and Zebra rebuild, restart the main services:
+After schema upgrade and search index rebuild, restart the main services.

 sudo systemctl restart memcached